jonatha-anselmi/AutoScaling-SGD/README.md

 This project provides the code to support the numerical results published in [1].
 Specifically:

 - *autoscaling_kw.c* :
-This file implements the stochastic gradient descent algorithm proposed in Section III of [1].
+This file implements the proposed stochastic gradient descent algorithm for autoscaling; the full details are in Section III of [1].

 - *autoscaling_mc.c* :
 This file simulates the Markov chain that models dynamics induced by the auto-scaling algorithm introduced in Section II of [1] for a given $\theta$.